coupergateway/couper-vscode/README.md

 To test or improve this extension you can start with `make run` within your working directory.

 ### About Couper
-[Couper](https://github.com/avenga/couper) is a frontend gateway especially designed to support building and running API-driven Web projects.
+[Couper](https://github.com/avenga/couper) is a lightweight API gateway designed to support developers in building and operating API-driven Web projects.
 Acting as a proxy component it connects clients with (micro) services and adds access control and observability to the project.

 ### [License](LICENSE)